Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 - proceeding without using the victim's evidence; for example, by relying on statements from other witnesses, 999 call recordings, admissions in interview, CCTV evidence, scientific evidence, photographs and officers' statements

-- making a hearsay application under section 116 of the Criminal Justice Act 2003;
+- making a hearsay application under section 116 of the Criminal Justice Act 2003 (prosecutors should consult the Hearsay legal guidance);

 - compelling the victim to give evidence; or